alexgo-io/alex-v1/README.md

-### ALEX is an open-source DeFi development company built on Stacks Blockchain modelled on the world’s financial markets.
+### ALEX is an open-source DeFi protocol built on Stacks Blockchain and modelled on the world’s financial markets

 See you at https://docs.alexgo.io if you want to find out more!